timmcginley/41936/Subjects/Geotech/index.md

 * Retaining system (sheet piles, diaphragm wall, anchors, struts etc.),
 * foundation system (raft foundation, piles etc.)
 * Your BIM should be created as per your agreement with PM so they can take off the quantities they need and so can the materials consultants

+## Requirements

+### Basement area boundary
+The basement should not extend beyond the site boundary.

+### Parking (ommitted 2025)

+### Geotechnical structures
+Design of geotechnical structures shall comply with the basic requirements for resistance, serviceability and durability of structures.
+EN 1997 principles should be followed.

+### Geotechnical design
+The general requirement for reliability of the geotechnical design is fulfilled by the application of the principles delineated in EN 1997.

+### Ground model
+Processed information from ground investigation and other available data shall be collected in a Ground Model.

+### Geotechnical design model
+A Geotechnical Design Model shall be developed for each geotechnical design situation and associated limit states, as expected for each underground structure (foundation and excavation support systems) for ULS and SLS.

+### Construction concept
+The factors that influence the selection of the excavation support method and the foundation type (thereafter also the construction materials) should be carefully assessed.
+A concept for the foundation layout, the excavation pit, and the basement system should be developed.

+### Excavation support
+Define after appropriate design verifications the materials and dimensions of the support system.

+### Foundation type
+Define after appropriate design verifications the materials and dimensions of the foundation system.

+### Basement wall
+Define after appropriate design verifications the materials and dimensions of the basement wall.

+### Tunnels
+You can choose to include or ignore these.
+This a decision for your team correlated against the information that you find / look for.

 ## Integration